emanmacario/spoti-pitchfork/README.md

     -r, --reissues  Create playlist for 'best new reissues'
     ```

-    **Note**: default playlist names will generated if not specified
+    **Note**: default playlist names and descriptions will be generated if not specified

-5. Sample command to create best new tracks and reissues playlists:
+5. A sample command to create best new tracks and reissues playlists
     ```bash
     $ python create_playlists.py -tr
     ```